etijskens/wetppr/docs/vsc-infrastructure.md

   ServerAliveInterval 60
 ```

 which allows to abbreviate the above `ssh` command as `ssh vn1`.
+The `config` file can contain several `Host` entries.

 Editing files in terminal based access is performed using terminal editors, e.g. `vim` or `nano`.
 Although `vim` is
-very powerfull, not everyone is comfortable with using it.
+very powerfull, not everyone is comfortable using it.

 ### IDE based access

 Many developers (including me) find code development using terminal based access rather cumbersome.
 IDEs (Integrated
-Development environment) provide a more user friendly GUI based experience.
+Development environment) provide a more user-friendly GUI based experience.
 [Visual Studio Code](https://visualstudio.com) provides a very reasonable user experience for both local aand remote
-developement, providing a project directory tree, an editor pane, a debugging pane, a terminal, ...
-It is very well
+development, providing a project directory tree, an editor pane, syntax highlighting, a debugging pane, a terminal,
-suited for our project work.
-So, install [Visual Studio Code](https://visualstudio.com) on your local machine.
-(It
+...
+It is very well suited for our project work.
+So, install [Visual Studio Code](https://visualstudio.com) on your
-is available for Windows, Linux, and MacOSX).
-Here are some useful VSCode extensions that you should install.
-Click
+local machine.
+(It is available for Windows, Linux, and MacOSX).
+Here are some useful VSCode extensions that you
-the `Extensions` icon in the activity bar on the left.
-You can search the Marketplace for interesting extensions.
+should install.
+Click the `Extensions` icon in the activity bar on the left.
+You can search the Marketplace for
+interesting extensions.

 ![vscode-extensions](public/vscode-extensions.png)

 !!!
 Tip "Necessary extensions"